-The 2nd workshop on the Digitization of the Individual will be held in Seoul, South Korea, in conjunction with ICIS 2017 and is scheduled for December 10 2017, 1:00 PM - 5:30 PM.
+The 5th DOTI-workshop on “The digitized individual – from quantified-self to metaverse” will be held in Copenhagen, Denmark, in conjunction with ICIS 2022 and is scheduled for 11 December 2022, 1:00 PM - 5:00 PM.
 To promote further impactful research on individuals, strong emphasis during the workshop will be given to paper development discussions, among others, facilitated by discussants providing direct feedback.
+As part of the workshop, an expert panel on "Metaverse: a real change for individuals and society or just another research arena?" will provide thought-provoking discussions on important aspects and trends in this particular domain.
 Workshop participants will be charged a registration fee that will include snacks and coffee breaks (details will be announced as the conference program is finalized).

 Possible topics of submissions include, but are not limited to:

 - Opportunities and consequences of virtual individuals in the metaverse, such as

 - Extended omnichannel commerce and new consumption patterns

 - Digital interaction and collaboration among virtual individuals

 - Quantified-self as driver of and challenge to health and well-being, such as